StXf1b/movie-keeper/README.md

 3 - add in the config.js the fallowing.

-   IMPORT THE FALLOWING IN THE /src/firebase/config.js
+   IMPORT THE FOLLOWING IN THE /src/firebase/config.js

     import firebase from "firebase/app"
     import "firebase/auth"